ydahal1/ydahal1/jokes.md

-How much does a hipster weigh?
-An instagram.
+Two peanuts were walking down the street.
+One was a salted

 [
-Thu Nov 20 00:28:26 UTC 2025
+Fri Nov 21 00:28:05 UTC 2025
  ]